Slack vs Flock: Which app to choose?

 At the same time, Flock has more competitive pricing and more specific functionalities, which can create unnecessary clutter if you don’t actively use them.

 Probably the biggest issue with these two apps is their price.
 With limited options in the free plans, it can be quite unsustainable for larger teams to maintain effective team communication with unlimited message history and more file storage.
-In addition, neither Slack nor Flock offer a self-hosted option, which is critical for organizations that want a more secure and controlled data management.

 Looking for a Slack or Flock alternative?
 Try Pumble